Rakusu: Symbolism

 The rakusu represents the garments that the Buddha put together to wear after he left his palace to seek enlightenment.
 According to Buddhist scripture, Siddhārtha left the palace where he was a prince, and collected rags from trash heaps, funeral pyres, and various other places.
 He then cleaned the rags by rubbing them in saffron, which gave his robes an orange-golden appearance.

 In the Sōtō school, the rakusu's color is usually determined by the wearer's status.
 For example, lay practitioners frequently receive a blue rakusu and black ones are given upon ordination as a priest.
-A brown rakusu indicates that the wearer has received dharma transmission and is authorized to teach.
+A brown rakusu indicates that the wearer has received dharma transmission and is authorized to teach and lead an independent sangha.
+A green rakusu is sometimes used when the wearer has received Lay Entrustment and is authorized to teach basic dharma and practice.

 On the back of the collar of the rakusu there is an identifying embroidered stitch that represents each of the existing schools of Zen.
 The Sōtō school uses a broken pine needle design, the Rinzai school a mountain-shaped triangle, and the Ōbaku school a six-pointed star.